Fast & Furious 6: Home media

+Reception

 Box office

 Fast & Furious 6 earned $239 million in North America and $550 million elsewhere for a worldwide total of $789 million.
 Deadline Hollywood calculated the net profit of the film to be $131.5 million, when factoring together all expenses and revenues, making it the sixth-most-profitable release of 2013.
 Worldwide, it is the sixth-highest-grossing film of 2013 and the fourth-highest-grossing Universal film.
-On the weekend of June 14–16, 2013, it became the third-highest-grossing film in the Fast & Furious franchise worldwide behind Furious 7 and The Fate of the Furious (2017), as well as separately in North America and outside North America.
+On the weekend of June 14–16, 2013, it became the highest-grossing film in the Fast & Furious franchise worldwide, until it was surpassed by Furious 7 and The Fate of the Furious (2017).

 Outside North America, it is the highest-grossing film in the Fast & Furious franchise, the second-highest-grossing Universal film, and the second-highest-grossing film of 2013.
 In the United Kingdom, the film took $4.4 million during its opening day from 462 screens, the biggest opening day for both Fast and Furious franchise and Universal in that market, the second-highest opening of 2013 behind Iron Man 3 ($4.7 million), and the number 1 film of the day with 54% of the market.
 It finished as the number-one film of the weekend, taking a total of $13.8 million; this figure made it the biggest opening for the franchise, Universal, a Vin Diesel or Dwayne Johnson film, and the second-biggest opening of 2013 again behind Iron Man 3 ($17.6 million).
 The film opened in fifty-nine territories the following weekend alongside the North American opening, placing as the number-one film in each and earning $160.3 million; it set opening-weekend records in the United Arab Emirates, the Middle East, and Argentina (the latter was first surpassed by Monsters University (2013)).
 In China, the Fast & Furious 6 opened to $6.9 million, making it Universal's highest-grossing film in the territory.
 It earned its 66th number-one opening, earning $23.6 million during its opening weekend, $3 million of which came from IMAX screenings.

 In North America, Fast & Furious 6 debuted simultaneously with the comedy The Hangover Part III (2013) and the animated feature Epic (2013).
 It opened for midnight showings on May 23, 2013, in 2,409 theaters.
 It took $6.5 million, nearly doubling Fast Five's midnight gross ($3.8 million) which faced less direct competition.
 On its opening day, Fast & Furious 6 earned $38.7 million (including midnight earnings) from 3,659 theaters.
-The film finished the 4-day Memorial Day weekend in first place, taking $117.0 million, which was the fourth-highest 4-day Memorial Day opening.
+The film finished the 4-day Memorial Day weekend in first place, taking $117.0 million, which was the fourth-highest 4-day Memorial Day opening behind Pirates of the Caribbean: At World's End (2007), Indiana Jones and the Kingdom of the Crystal Skull (2008) and X-Men: The Last Stand (2006).
 The audience was diverse, with Latinos representing 32%, women 49%, and 57% over the age of 25.